Add Jealousy, Jealousy by Olivia Rodrigo to your playlist - NOW!

 But acknowledgement.
 Language.
 Honesty.

 Someone to say: “Yeah.
 I know that feeling.”
 “I’ve felt that way too.”
 “It confuses my brain too on how it feels positive in the short term, but worse in the long term.”
+While still reminding them that “You don’t have to be anyone else to matter.”

 Take a moment and really listen.
 Jealousy, Jealousy by Olivia Rodrigo is here.